SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-load-balancer.md

 ### Configure Field Extraction Rules

-Create the following field extraction rules (FER) for Azure Storage by following the instructions in [Create a Field Extraction Rule](/docs/manage/field-extractions/create-field-extraction-rule/).
+Create the following Field Extraction Rules (FER) for Azure Storage by following the instructions in the [Create a Field Extraction Rule](/docs/manage/field-extractions/create-field-extraction-rule/).

 #### Azure location extraction FER